 One of the most important tenet’s of Google’s product design ethos, is that design is something integral to product development from the beginning.
 This is perhaps the most applicable takeaway for product managers who want to get serious about investing in the design of their products.

 Designers at Google, according to Director of UX Abigail Hart Gray, are intrinsically valuable to every part of the product design process.
 Not having design thinking involved early on meant the engineer would hand over to the designer and essentially say, ‘pretty it up’ with no room for them to ask questions and recommend changes.

-To give Google reams the chance to create products that millions of users truly love, designers are not just part of the aesthetic development of a product, they are also heavily involved in user research and problem solving.
-The entire team works together to create a product which perfectly balances design, function, and aesthetic.
+To give Google reams a chance to create products that millions of users truly love, designers are not just part of the aesthetic development of a product, they are also heavily involved in user research and problem-solving.
+The entire team works together to create a product that perfectly balances design, function, and aesthetics.

 This new design thinking adopted by Google, goes beyond their recent obsession with perfecting material design.
 It extends to their digital products and software offerings as well, based on the InVision Design Maturity Report.

-According to the report, there is a clear correlation between companies who experience rapid, sustainable growth, and companies who invest in design earlier on in the development process.
+According to the report, there is a clear correlation between companies that experience rapid, sustainable growth, and companies that invest in design earlier on in the development process.

 Lesson #3: Jony Ive’s Love of Simplicity

 Another veteran and father of product design at Apple is Jony Ive, who stepped down from the company just last year in 2019.